 Addressing climate issues also means addressing cultural and societal issues.
 Torontocentreplan.org aims to include building the capacity of communities and tribal governments to develop mechanisms to protect our sacred sites, land, water, air, natural resources, health of both our people and all living things, and to build economically sustainable communities.
 Building the capacity of community to address policy, building alliances among Indigenous communities, new Canadians, faith-based and women’s groups, youth, labor, environmental organizations and others.

-We believe indigenous people are intelligent, talented people who can take the wisdom of their ancestors and knowledge of today to become the best trained and most in-demand individuals on the planet.
 We are passionate about indigenous people growing and eating plentiful organic foods all year round in all kinds of weather.
 We are determined to provide comfortable, affordable homes, schools and community buildings that use alternative energies on or off the grid.